Suprame4/Data_Engineering_Projects/README.md

 ## Projects
 ---
 1. <ins> Linux and Shell Scripting </ins>
-* This project applies my abilities of Linux and shelling scripting to complete a fictional scenario as a linux developer at a top-tech company.
+* This project applies my abilities of Linux and shell scripting to complete a fictional scenario as a linux developer at a top-tech company.

 2. <ins> Building Data Pipelines with Airflow </ins>
 * Apache Airflow is a great open source workflow orchestration tool that lets you build and run workflows